DataDog/ansible-datadog/README.md

 #### System Probe

-The network performance monitoring system probe is configured under the `system_probe_config` variable.
-Any variables nested underneath will be written to the `system-probe.yaml`
+The [network performance monitoring](https://docs.datadoghq.com/network_performance_monitoring/) system probe is configured under the `system_probe_config` variable.
+Any variables nested underneath will be written to the `system-probe.yaml`.

+Currently, the system probe only works on Linux with the Agent 6 version and beyond.

 #### Example of configuration
 ```yml